Net Metering in Kansas

 • methane from landfills or from wastewater treatment;

-• clean and untreated wood products such as pallets;
+• clean and untreated wood products such as pellets;

 • new and existing hydropower;